 Distances from the neighbouring airports to Ljubljana by road:

 Any location in Ljubljana is easy accessible from Ljubljana Airport and all international neighbouring airports with GoOpti buses and shuttles.

-GoOpti is award-winning Demand Responsive Transport service, that operates direct and comfortable service 24/7.
-With it's fleet of buses and shuttles, the company can provide swift logistic support to meetnig planners and delegates alike.
+GoOpti is an award-winning Demand Responsive Transport service offering a reliable and comfortable service 24/7.
+With its fleet of buses and shuttles, the company can provide swift logistic support to both meeting planners and delegates.

 By car, rail and bus

-Slovenia’s road and rail network have been modernised over the past decade in order to provide an efficient transport system, integrated with the broader European area and specifically the neighbouring countries.
+Slovenia’s road and rail network has been modernised over the past decade in order to provide an efficient transport system, integrated with the broader European area and specifically the neighbouring countries.